leafsphp/docs/src/docs/mvc/index.md

 MVC stands for Model-View-Controller.
 It is a pattern that separates your application into three distinct parts:

 - Models: These are the classes that represent your data.
 They are responsible for interacting with your database, and for validating your data.
-- Views: These are the files that are responsible for displaying your data to the user.
+- Views: These are the files that are responsible for displaying your data to your user.
 They are usually written in HTML, but can also be written in other templating languages like [BareUI](https://leafphp.dev/docs/views/bareui/) or [Blade](https://leafphp.dev/docs/views/blade/) or frameworks like [Vue](https://vuejs.org/) or [React](https://reactjs.org/)
 - Controllers: These are the classes that are responsible for handling the user's request, and for returning the appropriate response.

 ::: details New to MVC?